 - during compassion meditation, their brains and hearts couple in ways not seen in other people…and their circuitry for compassion can jump up almost 800% (9 times) compared to their resting state

-- yogi’s brain states at rest resemble brain states of other while they meditate – the states have become traits
+- yogi’s brain states at rest resemble brain states of other people while they meditate – the states have become traits

 One particularly interesting finding from the study of monk’s brains during meditation is that their brains show large gamma waves in synchrony among far-flung brain regions – a brain pattern not seen before in anyone.